 Advantages of XAMPP:

-• It is a time-saver and provides several ways for handling configuration changes.
+- It is a time-saver and provides several ways to handle configuration changes.

 Installing XAMPP

-We look into step by step process to install XAMPP for Windows.
+We look into the step-by-step process to install XAMPP for Windows.
 For other Operating Systems, XAMPP installation steps are identical.

 Download XAMPP

 XAMPP is a release made accessible by the non-profit project Apache Friends.
 There are different versions of PHP, you can install.
-Click here to download XAMPP for windows https://www.apachefriends.org/de/download.html
+Follow the link to download XAMPP for Windows https://www.apachefriends.org/de/download.html

 Run .exe file